thisismyrobot/balancing-robot/src/motor-tester/README.md

 WIP, but the idea is to ramp voltage until a weight moves, then back-calculate the stall-torque per volt so it's comparable to values on other spec sheets.

+After testing I think the better approach would be lowering voltage until the motor stops.
+There seems to be a high "get-moving" friction at play which makes sense.
+Better to be moving then slow until stopped.

 ## tester.py - measuring motor power

 ![](DG01D-E.gif)